His Majesty (horse)

 His Majesty (April 17, 1968 – September 21, 1995) was an American Thoroughbred racehorse and leading sire in North America.

 Background

 His Majesty was bred by John W. Galbreath and raced under the colors of his Darby Dan Farm.
-A full brother to Graustark, His Majesty was a son of the undefeated superstar European runner and three-time Leading sire in Great Britain and Ireland, Ribot.
-His dam was the excellent runner and outstanding broodmare, Flower Bowl who hemorrhaged to death the morning after his birth.
+A full brother to Graustark, His Majesty was a son of the undefeated European runner and three-time Leading sire in Great Britain and Ireland, Ribot.
+His dam was a runner and outstanding broodmare, Flower Bowl who hemorrhaged to death the morning after his birth.
 His Majesty was trained by Lou Rondinello.

 Racing career

 1971: Three-Year-Old Season

 At age three, His Majesty started 1971 at Florida's Hialeah Park Race Track where he won two of his first three starts.

 Then he recovered from being forced into the rail and stumbling badly to finish third in the Bahamas Stakes.

 He then won the Everglades Stakes on February 17 under jockey Braulio Baeza.

 Injured in the Flamingo Stakes in which he finished sixth, His Majesty underwent surgery for a broken bone in his right front ankle and was sidelined for nine months.